Becoming The Music

 The world needs such individuals, who devote themselves to becoming music, because the world needs music.
 It must have it, there is no doubt about it.
 And so, being devoted to developing ourselves as worthy to become our music so that we may offer it to the world, it is important to understand what we are really doing, or perhaps what we should be doing, so that we may really, and completely, become the music.

-One other aspect of becoming the music is also common to all styles of music, although the degree needed will range from moderate to extreme, and that is our oneness with the physical process of becoming the music.
-Depending on the technical sophistication of the music we play, our need to commune with our bodies as they function on the instrument will vary.
-The higher the technical demand, the more need there is to commune with the body during practice, during the becoming of that music on a physical level.
-When something is new for us, the demand for our attention in this area is always great.
-That is why Principled Players understand two things: mishandling of the physical aspect of playing is what effectively prevents most people from beginning the process of becoming the music, and the continued development of awareness in this area is a mandatory part of creating vertical growth in our playing, regardless of our stage of development.
+The process of becoming the music begins with our oneness with the physical aspect of playing.
+That is why Principled Players understand two things: mis-handling of the physical aspect of playing is what effectively prevents most people from beginning the process of becoming the music, and the continued development of awareness in this area is a mandatory part of creating vertical growth in our playing, regardless of our stage of development.

 It is interesting and important to realize that we must, at times, experience and focus on the physical aspect of playing by itself, relating to the music in only a technical way, without emotion.
 Equally important, at other times we must relate to the music with only our emotional selves, with only a background awareness of the physical element of playing.
 There are also times we must measure our attention in different degrees to each while playing.
 Sometimes our music wants playing, sometimes practice.